-- Short-term: Recognize early signs and symptoms of sepsis and quickly implement a sepsis bundle. - Long-term: Demonstrate improved patient outcomes for similar patient types.
+- Short-term: Recognize early signs and symptoms of sepsis and quickly implement a sepsis bundle - Long-term: Demonstrate improved patient outcomes for similar patient types scenario.
+However, if a physician or APP must initiate all patient orders, then the facilitator must have the physician or APP state the order for the bundle elements.